B2B SaaS Marketing KPIs: Behind the Numbers

 Customer Acquisition Cost

-Customer Acquisition Cost (CAC) is the total cost of all of your marketing efforts to acquire new customers divided by the total number of new customers, as shown in the formula below:
+Customer Acquisition Cost (CAC) is the total cost of all of your marketing and sales efforts to acquire new customers divided by the total number of new customers, as shown in the formula below:

 So that you can get a better sense of what a good CAC is in various SaaS industries, here is our benchmark data for ten markets: